 This is exactly what 4F clothing brand achieved by cooperation with Polish influencer littlemooonster96.

 The ability to measure the effects of a campaign

 Is it possible to measure the influencer marketing campaign results, or is it just a myth?
 This is probably the most common doubt we encounter when considering the actual effectiveness of those activities.
 Here is the answer: well-designed (from the very beginning) campaign with previous estimations, sufficient budget and precisely defined the target group, and requirements for the influencer is easy to measure.
 A helpful way to measure the results can be, for example, discount codes that influencer gives to his audience with sponsored content.
 By using them, the brand can monitor, how many people actually made a purchase using the code from a particular influencer.
 That is what fashion brand Karko did in cooperation with Polish influencer – YouTuber TheOleskaaa, giving her viewers a 15% discount on clothes:

 So, answering the question, if it is worth running influencer marketing campaigns in Poland - of course, it is!
 Poles (especially young) spend more and more time on the Internet, leaving the television and other media far behind.
 This type of marketing should be definitely considered by all brands targeting the Polish young generation – people that make many purchasing decisions via the internet and under the influence of people they follow.
 However, you have to remember that influencer alone is not enough.
 The campaign must be engaging and attractive to potential customers, well-targeted, and all the effects should be measured.

-If you need someone who specialize in Influencer marketing in Poland, feel free to contact us by mail hello@awesomePRgirls.com.
-We are butique Polish PR agency always ready to help your brand.
+If you need someone who specializes in Influencer marketing in Poland, feel free to contact us by mail hello@awesomePRgirls.com.
+We are boutique Polish PR agency always ready to help your brand.